'If CBI director bows to government pressure it is because he wants to'

 Especially if you are most eligible and you are sent out like this, saying we are sending you to a very important assignment... it's like, you wonder what kind of a world you are living in.

-had you been CBI director how would you have handled the situation?
+Had you been CBI director how would you have handled the situation?

 See, such a situation would never have arisen primarily, because #2 -- Mr Asthana -- could not have alleged anything against me.